riktor/dregn-cf/README.md

 ### Set up directories
 Need to prepare directories to save logs, codes (including confs), and models.
-The configuration for the directory paths are in "config.yaml".
+The configuration for the directory paths is in "config.yaml".
 ```
   $ mkdir -p runs/log runs/code_backup runs/model_backup
 ```